 The objective of this Standard is to provide the requirements and test methods for customer equipment for use in connection with a PMTS or a Satellite Service in order to meet the regulatory arrangements for such equipment in Australia.
 Additional requirements for specific technologies are addressed in other Parts of this Standard.

-The primary objective of this revision is to update the Emergency Call Service (ECS) requirements to support 5G Customer Equipment (CE).
+The primary objective of this revision is to update the Emergency Call Services (ECS) requirements and introduce new requirements for Emergency Cell Broadcast (ECB) for the National Messaging System (NMS), and to review the requirements for satellite services.